-Illustrations of the various types of cylinders are shown in Figure 1.
+Illustrations of the various types of cylinders are shown in Figure 8.

-Figure 1.
-Various types of gas cylinders (not to scale)
+Figure 8.
+Various types of gas cylinders (not to scale).

-tube modules which consist of several steel cylinders positioned horizontally which are permanently mounted inside an open box frame with the cylinder valves at one end enclosed in a box-like compartment; an illustration of a tube module is shown in Figure 2;
+tube modules or Multiple Element Gas Containers (MEGCs) which consist of several steel cylinders positioned horizontally which are permanently mounted inside an open box frame with the cylinder valves at one end enclosed in a box-like compartment; an illustration of a tube module is shown in Figure 9;

-Figure 2.
-A tube module
+Figure 9.
+Example of a tube module.

-ton containers which are cylindrical pressure tanks made of steel approximately 0.9m diameter and 2m length; the name "ton container" comes from their capacity to transport one ton of chlorine; the valves are found at one and under a protective cover plate held in place with bolts; two rolling bands around the mid-waist of the cylinder facilitate handling; various aspects of a ton container are found in Figure 3;
+ton containers which are cylindrical pressure tanks made of steel approximately 0.9 m diameter and 2 m length; the name "ton container" comes from their capacity to transport one ton of chlorine; the valves are found at one and under a protective cover plate held in place with bolts; two rolling bands around the mid-waist of the cylinder facilitate handling; various aspects of a ton container are found in Figure 10;